-Professor Anton Muscatelli is Principal of the University of Glasgow and chair of the Scottish Government Standing Council on the EU.
-He is writing in a personal capacity
+By Professor Anton Muscatelli, Principal of the University of Glasgow and chair of the Scottish Government Standing Council on the EU, writing in a personal capacity.

 However, we know that institutions also matter crucially in determining the path of the economy.
 Government decisions can also lead to significant changes over time.
 For instance the UK economy went through a significant period of restructuring during the 1980s which was linked to choices about industrial strategy and the macroeconomic policy mix.
 The UK’s entry to the European Economic Community boosted UK trade and arguably allowed our productivity growth to match that of our European neighbours post-1973.